redis/redis-doc/commands/hello.md

 RESP2, but future version may default to RESP3).

-When called without any arguments, `HELLO` replies with the current list of server and connection propeties.
+When called without any arguments, `HELLO` replies with the current list of server and connection properties.
 In Redis 6.2, and its default use of RESP2 protocol, the reply looks like this:

     > HELLO